postmanlabs/labs-docs/src/pages/docs/administration/migrating-to-v7.md

 * Use role-based permissions which come with a fine-grained access management of some of Postman’s prominent features.

-* Access new features and updates because new feature development will be based on Postman v7.
+* Access new features and updates because new feature development will be based on Postman v8.

-**Note:** Once your team migrates to Postman v8, the native apps 5.x and 6.x versions and Chrome app 5.x versions will stop syncing and all collaboration features will stop working and all members of the team need to update to their apps to Postman v8 to continue collaborating.
+**Note:** Once your team migrates to Postman v8, the native apps 6.x and 7.x versions will stop syncing and all collaboration features will stop working and all members of the team need to update to their apps to Postman v8 to continue collaborating.

 ## How to migrate?